OrdnanceSurvey/vt-support/vt-java-mbtiles/README.md

-# MVT in MBTiles #
+# VT in MBTiles #
-This library provides support for querying and editing MVTs in MBTiles.
+This library provides support for querying and editing VTs in MBTiles.